NoSQL Databases

 Jalaz Kumar · January 10, 2021

-NoSQL databases are non tabular, and store data differently than relational tables.
+NoSQL databases are non tabular, and store data in a different way than the relational databases.

 • Provides flexible schemas.

-• Scale easily with large amounts of data and high user loads.
+• Scale easily with large amounts of data and supports high user loads.

 Features: